talk-to-the-duck/happraisal/README.md

 All integration tests are grouped in the integration-test sourcet.

 We use
-for service's integration tests

-for endpoint's integration tests
+for service's integration tests the annotations @DataJpaTest and @Sql for endpoint's integration tests MockMvc and the annotation @WebMvctest